 · Notice the rib cage moving with the breath.
 Place your hands on your rib cage and feel the ribs expand and contract.

 · Notice the chest and upper back moving with the breath.
-Wrap your arms around your upper chest and shoulders, and feel the chest and upper back move with the breath. (see the
+Wrap your arms around your upper chest and shoulders, and feel the chest and upper back move with the breath. (see the hug breath for a more detailed version of this observation).

 · Notice the full dimensionality of your breath: radiate out, in all directions, with each breath.